-Megan Vogel is entering her second season on the sidelines for the Phoenix basketball program.
+Megan Vogel is entering her third season on the sidelines for the Phoenix basketball program.
 She is responsible for all player development, recruiting, scheduling, scouting and on the court duties.

 In her first season, Vogel helped guide the Phoenix to its 16th-consecutive Horizon League regular-season title and WNIT Tournament appearance.
 She was also a key part in recruiting a Blue Star Basketball Top 50 nationally ranked class in 2014.